 \subsection{Test Data and Evaluation}

 We evaluate the Quality Estimation performance of our Sigmoid Head on three different generation tasks: Machine Translation, Paraphrase, and Question Answering.
+The QE score is obtained for each model output by multiplying the token-level scores produced by the Sigmoid Head.
 We place more focus on the Machine Translation (MT) task, as MT evaluation is more well-studied, with different established data, models, and benchmarks thanks to the WMT Shared Tasks \cite{kocmi-etal-2024-findings,freitag-etal-2024-llms,zerva-etal-2024-findings}.

 \paragraph{Machine Translation} For MT, we use ParaCrawl and WMT22 test sets for the two self-trained models as they are on the sentence level.
 We use WMT24 and the domain-specific BioMQM test sets \cite{zouhar-etal-2024-fine} for the other models.
 We evaluate two QE settings: using the LM to produce a quality score for its own translation, which we denote as "Eval Self", and using the LM to force-decode other translations and produce quality scores for the other translation, which we denote as "Eval Other".
 Human quality annotations are used as the ground-truth when available (Eval Other).
 Otherwise, for Eval Self, we use pseudo ground-truth produced by the reference-based XCOMET \cite{guerreiro-etal-2024-xcomet}, as \citet{dinh-etal-2024-quality} has shown that reference-based methods are robust enough to rank reference-free QE.
 We report Pearson correlation, which measures how the QE scores linearly correlate with the ground truth quality.